MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 #### Enable or disable room reservations

-When room reservations are enabled, end users can use a Teams panel to reserve a room for their use at a time, and for a duration, that it's available.
-Reservations can be set to start every quarter hour and their duration can be increased in 15-minute increments up to the start time of the next reservation, or to a maximum of 24 hours.
+When room reservations are enabled, end users can use a Teams panel to reserve a room that's currently available.
+Reservations start at the time the **Reserve** button is tapped and their duration can be increased in 15-minute increments up to the start time of the next reservation, or to a maximum of 24 hours.

 This feature is enabled by default, but it can be disabled per device.
 To disable the feature, go to **Settings > Device settings > Teams admin settings > Meetings** and then turn on **Disable room reservations**.